 Stock Awards are in the form of restricted stock and such grants have various vesting periods.
-The 2009 grants for Messrs.
-DeBenedictis and Stahl each vest in installments of one-third each year starting on the first anniversary of the grant date.
-The 2009 grants for Messrs.
+The 2010 grants for Messrs.
+DeBenedictis and Stahl vest in installments of one-third each year and one-half each year, respectively, starting on the first anniversary of the grant date.
+The 2010 grants for Messrs.
 Smeltzer, Kyriss and Franklin vest at the end of three years after the grant date.
-In order for the grantee to receive the applicable portion of the restricted stock grant when it vests, the Company must also achieve the financial performance criteria established by the Committee.
-For the restricted stock grants that vest in annual installments, the performance criteria are an increase in the Company's operating income in the year ending immediately prior to the vesting date over the prior year.
+In order for the grantee to receive the applicable portion of the restricted stock grant when it vests, the Company must also achieve the financial performance criteria established by the Compensation Committee.
+For the restricted stock grants to Mr. DeBenedictis, the performance criteria are an increase in the Company's operating income for the prior year.
+For all other restricted stock grants that vest in annual installments, the performance criteria are an increase in the Company's operating income in the year ending immediately prior to the vesting date over the prior year.
 For the restricted stock grants that vest at the end of three years after the grant date, the performance criteria is an increase in operating income in the year prior to the vesting date over the operating income in the year prior to the grant date.
-The Committee has approved a policy for certain adjustments to the calculation of the Company's operating income for purposes of determining whether the designated performance criteria have been met as described on page 23.
+The Committee has approved a policy for certain adjustments to the calculation of the Company's operating income for purposes of determining whether the designated performance criteria have been met as described on page 27.